CmdrSam/DBMS_Hackathon/README.md

 # DBMS_hackathon
-Prediting delay in trains using KNN classification method
+Predicting delay in trains using KNN classification method